neha-cj/BlockchainVotingApp/README.md

 # BlockchainVotingApp
 ## E-Voting Web Application - Mini Project
  A decentralized and transparent e-voting system built using Ethereum, Solidity, React, and Web3.js.
  This application enables secure voter registration, voting, and result management on the blockchain, ensuring tamper-proof elections.
 ---
 ## Features
--Voter self-registration using Voter ID and password -One vote per registered voter ensured by smart contract logic -Admin dashboard to start/end elections and manage candidates -Real-time vote count visibility after election ends -All data stored on the Ethereum blockchain -User-friendly frontend built with React
+- Voter self-registration using Voter ID and password
+- One vote per registered voter ensured by smart contract logic
+- Admin dashboard to start/end elections and manage candidates
+- Real-time vote count visibility after election ends
+- All data stored on the Ethereum blockchain
+- User-friendly frontend built with React
--Alerts and validation for common issues (e.g., duplicate voting)
+- Alerts and validation for common issues (e.g., duplicate voting)
 ---

 ## Tech Stack